jakem4468bf/ai-security-agent/README.md

 ## Overview
 This repository contains work for both project 1 (Building an Agent with Kagent and Ollama) and project 2 (Securing Agent Communications with Agentgateway)
 ### Project 1:
-* Deployed a Kubernetes troubleshooting agent using Kagent with Ollama (llama3.2:1b) as the local LLM in a Kind cluster.
+* Deploy a Kubernetes troubleshooting agent using Kagent with Ollama (llama3.2:1b) as the local LLM in a Kind cluster.
 ### Project 2
-* Deployed Agentgateway to secure and observe communications between AI agents and MCP servers with policy-based access control.
+* Deploy Agentgateway to secure and observe communications between AI agents and MCP servers with policy-based access control.
 ## Setup Instructions

 ### Project 1: Building an Agent with Kagent and Ollama